 This watch meets the requirements of ISO 6425 – that’s the international standard for diver’s watches, which specifies, among other things, a unidirectional turning bezel, water resistance to a minimum of 100 meters, an ability to resist magnetic fields up to 4,800 A/m (60 gauss), and other standards for essential stuff like shock resistance, resistance to corrosion, and so on.

 Many have asked why Seiko uses pins and friction collars or what they refer to as pins and pipes to hold links together in many of their high-end bracelets.
 This system allows for better movement of the bracelet in use and less wear on the links.
-Also, when compared to friction pins hold up better used over and over again.
+Also, when compared to friction pins they hold up better used over and over again.
 When compared to screws the pins and pipes are less likely to come lose when properly installed.
+This system is one of the main reasons GS bracelets are so comfortable and long lasting.

 Case: High-intensity titanium Case back: Solid titanium